INo Mobile: Products

-Other than serving the elderly market, iNo managed to address the needs of men serving National Service (NS) in Singapore as well.
-In NS, it was a requirement that mobile phones brought into the camp must not have camera function.
+iNO managed to address the needs of men who are serving National Service (NS) in Singapore as well.
+Until 2012, it was a requirement that mobile phones brought into the camp must not have camera function.
 Hence, iNo's phones met this requirement and was popular among NS men.
 However, from 1 September 2012, camera mobile phones will be permitted within 14 Singapore Armed Forces (SAF) camps, which was subsequently increased to include more camps on 1 September 2013.
 As a result, iNO has been losing market share in the NS men market since camera-equipped mobile devices were permitted in SAF camps.
+Since the COVID-19 pandemic, Red Zones and Green Zones are merged into "No Unauthorised Photography and Filming" sign as gazetted under the Infrastructure Protection Act; non-camera phones lost its function and were scrapped in 2024.

 iNo Mobile launched iNo ONE, the world's first non-camera smartphone in 2012, catering to the small group of people that works in sensitive environment where image capturing devices are strictly not allowed.
 The iNo Mobile was approved by the Singapore military for use in sensitive areas.